Who We Are

 Each Sunday we hold two services, a liturgical worship service followed by The Well, a service with uplifting music and an inspiring, relevant message.
 Our children and youth programs are also held during this time.

-Everyone is welcome to join us any Sunday online and in-person when we meet again!
-Get connected to stay informed.
+Everyone is welcome to join us any Sunday in-person!
+Simply register here to attend.

 Fr.
 Anthony Messeh has served as the leader of STSA since its inception.
 Bringing a passion and relatability to every message he preaches, Fr.
 Anthony’s goal is to passionately pursue God's purpose for his life and help others do the same.
 Once you get used to the black robe and beard, you’ll quickly discover that he is light-hearted, energetic, and has a great sense of humor.
 Within his priestly duties and beyond, Fr.
 Anthony presents God in a way that’s relatable to just about anyone.